schollz/tmi/README.md

 74,87,24,91 74,85,24,94 74,83,24,97 74,81,24,99
 ```

-this last example is actually generated from a lua script. you can generate your own lfo patterns on any number of ccs, just open `~/dust/code/tmi/cc_lfo.lua` and edit it and then run:
+this last example is actually generated from a lua script. though you can certainly type out the numbers you want, you can also generate your own cc lfo patterns on any number of ccs, just open `~/dust/code/tmi/cc_lfo.lua` and edit it and then run:

 ```
 > lua ~/dust/code/tmi/cc_lfo.lua > ~/dust/data/tmi/your_ccs